inuam/java-test/README.md

 # Java Exercise

-This is a simple java 8 exercise demonstrating some of the clean code, test and SOLID principles.
-The application uses the Spock testing framework to demonstrate which is excellent for data driven testing and where the requirement specification can easily tested.
+This is a simple java 8 shopping basket exercise, demonstrating some of the SOLID principles while keeping code and test clean.
+The application uses the Spock testing framework to demonstrate data driven testing where the requirement specification can easily tested.

 For example the following specification has been lifted straight from here: